Art Omi: Residencies

 Currently there is no fee to apply to or attend any of the residency programs at Art Omi.
 The open call for applications occurs at the same time each year per program, and each program has specific application requirements.

-Art Omi: Architecture is the first residency program of its kind in the nation, inviting 10 early- to mid-career architects from around the world to develop their work during a 16 day residency on Art Omi's campus in February.
+Art Omi: Architecture is the first residency program of its kind in the nation, inviting 10 early- to mid-career architects from around the world to develop their work during a 16 day residency on Art Omi's campus.
 Art Omi: Architecture aims to nurture experimentation at the intersection of architecture, art and landscape.

 Application Requirements: Bio, CV, project proposal, portfolio (up to 10 PDF pages), architect’s statement.
 Residency applicants will be notified of their acceptance status in November.

 Open Call Period: August 15 - October 15

 Application Requirements: Bio, CV, brief artist statement, and 8 images or 3 video excerpts.
 Alumni of the program are not eligible for a second residency.
 Residency applicants will be notified of their acceptance status the following February.

 Art Omi: Dance brings together ten accomplished dance artists from around the world for three weeks of creative exchange in late July.
 Residents experience each other’s creative process and the freedom to play in this collaborative residency program.